-Recently, many entrepreneurs have started working from home.
+Now that most of the world works from home in some capacity or another, small business owners have had to make major changes with how they work with their team members, vendors and customers.
+They also might be working from home much more than they were before.
 With access to video conferencing tools and new team resources, remote work has become easier than ever.
 Small business owners are learning to juggle their work lives with their home lives.
-Even though productivity is usually easier to attain if you’re working in an office building, it’s still possible to be efficient and productive from home.
 As a small business operating remotely, Succeeding Small understands the importance of an efficient home workspace.
 As a digital marketing agency based in Colorado Springs with team members working remotely around the country, we understand the importance of implementing efficient work habits.
 In order to help increase your productivity, we’ve compiled a list of 10 of the best work-from-home tips you can start implementing immediately.

 - Create A Permanent Workspace